JordanCWard/SQL/README.md

 17. CVS Health

 CVS Health is trying to better understand its pharmacy sales, and how well different products are selling.
 Each drug can only be produced by one manufacturer. <br>
-Write a query to find the top 3 most profitable drugs sold, and how much profit they made.
-Assume that there are no ties in the profits.
+Write a query to find the top 3 most profitable drugs sold, and how much profit they made. <br>
+Assume that there are no ties in the profits. <br>
 Display the result from the highest to the lowest total profit.

 ``` sql
 SELECT